 Time to Reflect: Creating Brand Guidelines.

-Every company has a public identity and keeping it focused and coherent is important when aiming for success.
-Fortunately, brand guidelines help a business to solidify their message and ensure that any marketing collateral tells a consistent story.
 Guidelines are essentially rules that set the look, feel and overall style of a company’s brand.
 Whether it’s the colour scheme used throughout online and print materials, how a logo should sit or the format of blogs for example, effective guidelines help a business to achieve continuity.
 Showing audiences what they can expect from a brand.
 During the process of creating brand guidelines, there are a few key elements that need to be considered in order to be successful.

 If you would like your business to have a more consistent appearance, then The New Fat can help.
 Here are our tips to ensure you tick all the boxes.